Andouille Sausage Hash

 - Thinly sliced green onions, optional

 - Preheat oven to 425°.
 In a large skillet, heat oil over medium heat.
-Add sausage; cook and stir 6-8 minutes or until sausage is browned; remove with a slotted spoon.
+Add sausage; cook and stir until sausage is browned, 6-8 minutes; remove with a slotted spoon.
 In same pan, add potatoes.
-Cover and cook over medium heat 6-8 minutes or until potatoes are tender, stirring occasionally.
+Cover and cook over medium heat until potatoes are tender, 6-8 minutes, stirring occasionally.
 In a greased 11x7-in. baking dish, layer sausage and potatoes.

 - In a small bowl, combine cheese sauce and hot sauce; pour over potatoes.
 Sprinkle with cheese.
-Bake, uncovered 30-35 minutes or until bubbly and cheese is golden brown.
+Bake, uncovered, until bubbly and cheese is golden brown, 30-35 minutes.
 If desired, sprinkle with green onions.
 Let stand 10 minutes before serving.